 When a person looks at their dog is seems like they are always sleeping.
 It seems like a dog is able to sleep any time of the day or right.
 This has people wondering how much sleep do dogs need.
 They need more sleep then a person would think.
 The dog is not sleeping just to be lazy but to get enough rest.

 Want to know how many hours do dogs sleep?
 Scientists have studied the sleeping habit of dogs and determined that they will spend around half of their time sleeping.
+While our blog’s mascot is a Cavalier King Charles Spaniel, these tips apply for any breed.

 How Many Hours of Sleep Do Dogs Need?